What Is Citalopram Used For?

 - Social anxiety disorder

 - Tourette syndrome.

-Also, since citalopram is not approved for use in children, using the medicine for any purpose in children is considered an off-label use.
+Also, since citalopram is not approved for children, prescribing it for any purpose in children is considered an off-label use.